His House: Plot

 Bol and Rial are refugees fleeing with their daughter, Nyagak, from war-torn South Sudan.
-They brave stormy waters on an overcrowded motorboat, along with fellow refugees traversing the perilous English Channel from France in search of a better life.
+They brave stormy waters on an overcrowded motorboat, along with fellow refugees traversing the perilous English Channel from France to seek asylum.
 Although they survive the treacherous crossing, their daughter and many others do not.
 When they are finally granted probational asylum in Britain three months later, the government assigns them a shabby house with peeling walls and dismal furnishings on the outskirts of London.
 They are given strict restrictions or they may face deportation.
 They experience racism and hatred from their tenement neighbours.
 They are met by their case worker Mark, who tells them he hopes they are two of "the good ones."

 Bol tries to assimilate: he sings football songs, asks Rial to use utensils rather than her hands when they eat, and even changes how he dresses.
 Bol wants to prove to the government that he and Rial belong in the UK.
 Rial, however, clings to their culture.
 She retains their daughter's necklace, dresses in colourful clothes, and rather than using a table, sits on the floor to eat.
 Bol and Rial soon experience strange phenomena in their new home and see visions of Nyagak and a mysterious man, who both escape into the walls.

 Rial figures out that the evil in the house is an apeth or "night witch."
 She tells Bol the story of a poor man in her village who accidentally stole from an apeth by the river.
 When the thief built his home, the apeth moved in with him and haunted him.
 Rial believes that an apeth has followed them and if they repay their debt, the apeth will bring Nyagak back to them.
 However it is not immediately clear what the "debt" is.
 Bol burns everything they brought with them, but the apeth continues to torment him and the couple's relationship deteriorates.
 He goes to Mark and requests new accommodation under the guise that their unit is infested with rats, but is unable to convince him.
 Bol tears apart the house looking for the apeth, which threatens the couple's chances of staying in the UK when Mark discovers the damage.
-Rial tells Bol that she wants to leave.
-Bol locks Rial in the house and summons the apeth himself, who calls him a thief and claiming that Bol has stolen a life that was not his to take.
-The apeth offers Bol a deal: his life for Nyagak's, but he refuses this offer, resulting in Bol being forced into a state of catatonia.
+Rial expresses her desire to leave, but Bol confines her within the house and summons the apeth on his own.
+The apeth accuses Bol of being a thief and claims that he has wrongfully claimed a life that didn't belong to him.
+The apeth then offers Bol a deal: his life for Nyagak's, but he refuses this offer, resulting in Bol being forced into a state of catatonia.